Los Alamos National Laboratory

 How can I see what has been registered for my facility; or how do I change the inventory?

 Once sources are registered, those data entries can no longer be viewed by the registrant.
-Access to the database is limited for security purposes.
+Access to the information system is limited for security purposes.
 Registrants can request status updates, at any time, by contacting OSRP by phone, fax, or email.
-Simiarly, changes to source registrations including addition/removal of sources and updates to site contact information can be submitted via phone, fax, or email.
-Routine inventory verification will be requested from each site once per year, via phone or email.
-Note: The OSRP inventory process is not affiliated with the NRC National Source Tracking System annual reconciliation process.
+Similarly, changes to source registrations including addition/removal of sources and updates to site contact information can be submitted via phone, fax, or email.
+Routine information verification may be requested from each site once per year, via phone or email.

 We have several sources that are still in use by authorized users.
 Should these be registered?